Sunscreen Routine for Pakistani Weather — Step-by-Step Guide

 Can I apply makeup after sunscreen?

 Yes.
 Apply sunscreen first, let it set for 1–2 minutes, then apply makeup gently.
-BB Cream SPF 65 is also useful if you want sunscreen and coverage together.
+Tinted Sunscreen SPF 65 (BB Cream Coverage) is also useful if you want sunscreen and natural coverage together — no white cast.

 Find Your Perfect Sunscreen